ardo-o/taco-cholos-web/README.md

 1. **Home Tab**: Displays an introductory section with images representing the restaurant.
 2. **Order Tab**: Allows users to place orders by selecting items from the menu and providing necessary contact details.
 It calculates the subtotal, tax, and total automatically.
 3. **Menu Tab**: Shows the menu items available at Cholos Tacos.
+4. **Dashboard Tab**:Displays key metrics related to restaurant operations, such as total orders, total customers, and total sales, using Streamlit metrics components.

 ## Usage Notes